Our Curriculum Design

-We therefore translate the framework of the National Curriculum into a structure and narrative that is meaningful to the children and use the Lancashire themes to expand their skills and knowledge.
+We therefore translate the framework of the National Curriculum into a structure and narrative that is meaningful to the children and use the SJPS curriculum to expand their skills and knowledge.

 At St Joseph’s we believe that enjoyment of the curriculum promotes achievement, confidence and good behaviour.
 Children feel safe to try new things.
-High quality visits and visitors into St Joseph’s are also well designed to enhance the curriculum.
+High quality visits and visitors into St Joseph’s are also planned and designed to enhance the curriculum.

 At St Joseph’s we also recognise the valuable contribution and positive impact of sport.
 Sport has a high profile at St Joseph’s, and children are intentionally introduced to a huge variety of activities.
 Traditional sports such as netball and football are complimented by cricket, golf, multi sports, hockey, cross country running, athletics, tag rugby, yoga, dance, gymnastics, handball and weekly swimming sessions in KS2.
 Giving sport a focus across St Joseph’s has engaged many children including children with SEN.